A New Approach to GraphMaps, a System Browsing Large Graphs as Interactive Maps: Introduction

 We propose an algorithm to construct a GraphMaps visualization starting from a complete drawing of the graph $G(=G_k)$ at the bottom level.
 Specifically, given an arbitrary mesh and the edge routes of $G_k$ on this mesh, our method builds the edge routes for $G_{k-1},\ldots, G_{2}, G_1$, in this order.
 We introduce a particular type of mesh, called competition mesh, which is of independent interest due to its low edge stretch factor $(2+\sqrt{2})$, and high angular resolution $45^\circ$.
 We then construct GraphMaps visualizations by applying our algorithm to this mesh.

-We develop a node assignment algorithm that minimizes the change in the drawing when switching from $G_i$ to $G_{i+1}$ during the zoom in operation, where $1\le i <k$.
+We develop a node assignment algorithm that minimizes the change in the drawing when switching from $G_i$ to $G_{i+1}$ during zoom in, where $1\le i <k$.
+Moreover, we propose new node selection techniques to cope with some of the challenges of the GraphMaps approach.

-\section{Technical Background}
+We also carried out experiments on some real-life datasets (see Figure~\ref{abs} and Section~\ref{EXPERIMENTS}).
+Our experiments reveal the usefulness of GraphMaps, even in its basic implementations, for understanding the network information through interactive exploration.

+\section{\uppercase{Technical Background}}

 We now introduce the mesh that we use for edge routing and analyze its properties.
 Let $P$ be a set of $n$ distinct points that correspond to the node positions, and let $R(P)$ be the smallest axis aligned rectangle that encloses all the points of $P$.
 A \emph{competition mesh} of $P$ is a geometric graph constructed by shooting from each point, four axis-aligned rays at the same constant speed (towards the top, bottom, left and right), where each ray stops as soon as it hits any other ray or $R(P)$.
 We break the ties arbitrarily, i.e., if two non-parallel rays hit each other simultaneously, then arbitrarily one of these rays stops and the other ray continues.
 If two rays are collinear and hit each other from the opposite sides, then both rays stop.
-We denote this graph by $M(P)$.
+We denote this graph by $M(P)$, e.g., see Figure~\ref{fig:competitionmesh}.
 The vertices of $M(P)$ are the points of $P$ (\emph{nodes}), and the points where a pair of the rays meet (\emph{junctions}).
 Two vertices in $M(P)$ are adjacent if and only if the straight line segment connecting them belongs to $M(P)$.
-A competition mesh can also be viewed as a variation of a motorcycle graph~\cite{EppsteinGKT08}.
-Figure~\ref{fig:competitionmesh} illustrates a competition mesh of 8 points.
-Throughout this paper we use the term `vertices' to denote all the nodes and junctions of the mesh.
+A competition mesh can also be viewed as a variation of a motorcycle graph~\cite{EppsteinGKT08}, or a geometric spanner with Steiner points~\cite{BoseS13}.
+In the rest of the paper the term `vertices' denotes all the nodes and junctions of $M(P)$.